What Is the Social Security January Payment Schedule?

 Profit and prosper with the best of expert advice - straight to your e-mail.

-It looks like senior citizens will see a small uptick in their monthly Social Security checks this year.
-Starting in January, the 2.5% cost-of-living (COLA) increase will add a little less than $50 to the average monthly benefit of about $1,900, according to the SSA.
+Senior citizens should see a small uptick in their monthly Social Security checks this year.
+Starting in January, the 2.5% cost-of-living (COLA) increase adds a little less than $50 to the average monthly benefit of about $1,900, according to the SSA.
 That’s down from a 3.2% COLA in 2024, but in line with the average 2.6% increase over the past two decades.

 So, when will you see your first payment in 2025?